wkok/buy2let/README.md

                      :on-error on-error}})
 ```

-Then also register the effect (unless your backend library does this  for you)
+Then, register the effect (unless your backend library does this  for you)

 ```clojure
 (re-frame/reg-fx